 - Received updates on management's implementation of the Financial Conduct Authority's (FCA) Consumer Duty leading up to the 31 July 2023 implementation deadline.
-The Board also received updates from the BBPLC Consumer Duty Board Sub-Committee and approved an amendment to the BBPLC Matters Reserved to the Board to reflect the Board's oversight and approval of the BBPLC Annual Consumer Duty Compliance Report. - Received regular updates on emerging risk themes, including the impacts of geopolitical uncertainty, high interest rates and inflationary pressures. - Received reports on operational resilience and an update in relation to cybersecurity. - Considered and approved appointments of Directors following recommendations from the Board Nominations Committee. - Received regular reports from the Chair of each Board Committee. - Received and considered feedback from the Barclays Group's key regulators. - Considered the results of the internally facilitated 2023 Board effectiveness evaluation.
+The Board also received updates from the BBPLC Consumer Duty Board Sub-Committee and approved an amendment to the BBPLC Matters Reserved to the Board to reflect the Board's oversight and approval of the BBPLC Annual Consumer Duty Compliance Report.
+You can read more about the Board's oversight of the Consumer Duty in the Section 172(1) statement on page 12. - Received regular updates on emerging risk themes, including the impacts of geopolitical uncertainty, high interest rates and inflationary pressures. - Received reports on operational resilience and an update in relation to cybersecurity. - Considered and approved appointments of Directors following recommendations from the Board Nominations Committee. - Received regular reports from the Chair of each Board Committee. - Received and considered feedback from the Barclays Group's key regulators. - Considered the results of the internally facilitated 2023 Board effectiveness evaluation.